 Another way we lose motivation is when we are not sure what we are working for.
 Having a clear goal is a great way to focus your mind.

 If you are just working or doing tasks without any goals soon you will find yourself at a loss.

 Imagine a regular job.
 What is your goal for being there?
 Is it paying for this year’s vacation?
 Do you want to get a promotion?
 Do you want a positive reference to your CV so you can get a job you enjoy more?

-Just like for a regular job, you can set goals like that easily for your blog.
+Just like for a regular job, you can set goals like that easily for your blog or your art.

 Know why you are working and self-motivation will get easier.